 8. Rifleman Tul Pun

-He captured two light machine guns and their ammunition, and supported the rest of his platoon with fire from the bunker.
-In addition to the Victoria Cross Pun earned 10 other medals in his career, including the Burma Star.
+He captured 2 light machine guns and their ammunition, and supported the rest of his platoon with fire from the bunker.
+In addition to the Victoria Cross, Pun earned 10 other medals in his career, including the Burma Star.
 He attended the coronation of Queen Elizabeth II in 1953, and died in 2011.

 9. Acting Leading Seaman Joseph Magennis